mozilla/web-lit-core/_articles/web-and-you.md

 *  45 minutes to 1 hour depending on group size

 #### Audience
-* Can be tailored for audiences from 13 up; with varying levels of experience with the web.
+* Can be tailored for audiences from 13 up; with varying levels of experience with the web

 #### Materials
 * Sticky notes